SeanRoy/lambda-maven-plugin/README.md

 * `publish` This boolean parameter can be used to request AWS Lambda to update the Lambda function and publish a version as an atomic operation.
 This is global for all functions and won't overwrite publish paramter in provided Lambda configuration
 * `functionNameSuffix` The suffix for the lambda function.
 Function name is automatically suffixed with it.
 When left blank no suffix will be applied.
 * `forceUpdate` This boolean parameter can be used to force update of existing configuration.
 Use it when you don't publish a function and want to deploy code in your Lambda function.
 * `topics` A list of one or more topics names that lambda function will be subcribed.
-Not existing topics will be created automatically.
+Not existing topics will be created automatically in SNS.
+When `functionNameSuffix` is present then suffix will be added automatically to topic name.

 Current configuration of LambdaFunction can be found in LambdaFunction.java.